Leibniz-HBI/smo-wiki/docs/index.md

 ### [Ethics / Legal](Ethics-/-Legal)

-We are working on and invite contributions to the [Ethics / Legal](Ethics-/-Legal)-section,-where-we-plan-to-collect-advice-on-common-issues-when-working-with-(social) media data.
+We are working on and invite contributions to the [Ethics / Legal](Ethics-/-Legal) section, where we plan to collect advice on common issues when working with (social) media data.

 ### [Knowledge Base](Knowledge-Base)